Enhancing Floor Plan Recognition: A Hybrid Mix-Transformer and U-Net Approach for Precise Wall Segmentation: Introduction

-To achieve high-precision recognition, we utilized a proprietary dataset of 500 floor plans representing distinct regional architectural styles.
+To achieve high-precision recognition, we utilized a custom dataset of 500 floor plans representing distinct regional architectural styles.
 These plans differ visually and structurally from the samples found in standard open datasets, such as CubiCasa5k \cite{cubicasa5k}, often presenting unique challenges in hatching patterns and layout conventions.
-To ensure our model generalizes well while adapting to these regional specificities, we adopted a transfer learning strategy: the model was first pre-trained on the large-scale CubiCasa5k dataset to learn general geometric features and then fine-tuned on our regional dataset.
+Addressing these variations requires a model capable of robust generalization across different drawing domains, forcing us to move beyond standard baseline approaches.

-To address the limitations of existing segmentation approaches, we propose \textbf{MitUNet}, a hybrid architecture that combines the strengths of both paradigms: a Mix-Transformer encoder derived from SegFormer \cite{segformer2021} to capture global semantic context, and a CNN-based U-Net decoder \cite{unet2015} to precisely reconstruct thin wall structures.
+To address the limitations of existing segmentation methods, we propose MitUNet, a hybrid architecture that combines the strengths of two paradigms: a Mix-Transformer encoder derived from SegFormer \cite{segformer2021} to capture global semantic context, and a CNN-based U-Net decoder \cite{unet2015} to precisely recover fine-grained structural details.
 Furthermore, we support this architecture with a refined optimization strategy utilizing the Tversky loss function.
 This allows us to explicitly manage the trade-off between recall and precision, ensuring that the model detects thin wall segments while maintaining sharp, accurate boundaries essential for vectorization.